open-telemetry/opentelemetry-specification/README.md

 Changes to the change process itself are not currently versioned but may be independently versioned in the future.

+## Generating requirements in JSON

+As described in the [conformance clause](./conformance_clause.md) this specification follows the [W3C Recommendation QA Framework: Specification Guidelines](https://www.w3.org/TR/2005/REC-qaframe-spec-20050817/).
+The requirements can be automatically extracted from the specification markdown files into JSON files for easy listing.
+These JSON files can later be used to check the compliance of a particular implementation.

+To generate JSON files run `python tools/specification_parser/specification_parser.py` from the directory that contains this file.
+This will generate the corresponding JSON files in the same directories of the markdown files that contain the requirements.

 ## Acronym

 The official acronym used by the OpenTelemetry project is "OTel".